vatesfr/xen-orchestra/self_service.md

 # Self Service

-This feature is not yet available yet.
-Still, we already made efforts to design it.
+> This feature is not yet available yet.
+Still, we already made efforts to design it, it should be done in the next months.

 ## Set of resources